 When browsing the Hair Colour Range, do you ever find yourself stuck between two Shades and realise you would like a bit of this and a bit of that from each?
 Or found yourself left with two half tubes, wondering what would happen if you just threw it all in a Tint Bowl?

 News flash!
 You will never have to be locked in and at the mercy of a one-use Colouring system again with our Hair Colour Range.
 We've developed a Colour Range with mixable pigments so you can do all those things mentioned above to create a Hair Colour that is undeniably yours.

-But before you go squeezing any old thing into your Tint Bowl, keep reading for a quick debrief to help you understand undertones, Colour reflects, and ratios and how it all will translate into your next Hair Colour.
+But before you go squeezing any old thing into your Tint Bowl, keep reading to discover our rules and hot tips to get the best Colour combination and the most out of your different pigments, understanding undertones Colour reflects, and ratios and how it all will translate into your next Hair Colour.

 Natural Undertones are single pigmented, neutral Colours with no additional reflects or Undertones.
 Naturals are the perfect base to build a Colour mix from, using them to determine the Lightness of your Colour and mixing with a Cool or Warm shade to dilute their intensity.

 You'll find it in: 3 Dark Brown, 5 Light Brown, 6 Dark Blonde, 7 Medium Blonde, 8 Light Blonde, 9 Very Light Blonde